 3 – The Law on assisted reproduction in Spain is more liberal than in other countries.
 Every day there is more information regarding the adoption of embryos and people from over 33 countries have already come to us to adopt embryos: Albania, Germany, Andorra, Algeria, Argentina, Austria, Australia, Belgium, Bulgaria, Canada, Denmark, Spain, Finland, France, Gabon, Wales, Greece, Guatemala, Holland, Italy, Ireland, Libya, Morocco, Mexico, Norway, New Zealand, United Kingdom, Sweden, Switzerland, Romania, Russia, USA, Venezuela, etc.

-4 – I reviewed the profile of all the patients that took part in our Embryo Adoption Program since the date we started -10 years ago.
+4 – I reviewed the profile of all the patients that took part in our Embryo Adoption Program since the date we started -18 years ago.
 72% are couples with infertility problems that undertook other treatments that failed, with an average of 4.1 years trying for a baby and 4.4 failed attempts.
 19% are single woman, this percentage increases every year.
-The rest are people that go directly for the embryo adoption since they do not consider an assisted reproduction treatment for ethical or religious reasons.
+In Spain, 23% of women who adopt an embryo are single.
+The rest, a 10%, are people that go directly for the embryo adoption since they do not consider an assisted reproduction treatment for ethical or religious reasons.
 Approximately one third of these people thought about adopting a child or had already begun the process.

 Transfers of adopted embryos are very special.
 The wish of conceiving a child and the idea of leaving behind the treatments -or not having contemplated them for moral reasons- comes together.
 They are the nicest transfers as there is happiness in the air.

-We are very happy because thanks to the improvement of freezing techniques the successful pregnancy rate per transfer of adopted embryos in 2013 has been 50.6%.
+We are very happy because thanks to the improvement of freezing techniques the successful pregnancy rate per transfer of adopted embryos is higher than 57%.

-From each child born, we could write a book about love, dedication and gratitude to life -the chapters about biological origin, the development as an embryo, fate and destiny would be exciting.
+From each child born, we could write a book about love, dedication and gratitude to life -the chapters about biological origin, the development as an embryo, fate and destiny will be exciting.